If you are looking for a truly remote area of Vancouver Island, Cape Scott Provincial Park is it!

 Essentials

-The trails can be extremely muddy, so especially if you are planning on hiking further than San Josef Bay, bringing a pair of rubber boots might be a good idea.
+The trails can be extremely muddy.
+Bringing a pair of rubber boots might be a good idea, especially if you plan on hiking further than San Josef Bay.
 Proper hiking shoes are an absolute must!
 Expect rain.
-In fact, rain storms can last several days and are unpredictable.
-So plan accordingly.
-The links below are just to give you some ideas, but yes, the ones linked to Amazon are affiliates.
+Rain storms can last several days and are unpredictable, so plan accordingly.

-Getting to Cape Scott Park
+How to Get to Cape Scott Provincial Park

-As mentioned above, there is only one parking lot within the park.
+There is only one parking lot within the park.
 This lot is located 64 km west of Port Hardy and is accessed by travelling on active logging roads.

 Cautions

 We saw all types of vehicles travelling up and down the gravel road.
 However, we also saw a few flat tires or vehicles driving on a spare.
 The worst section of the road is between Holberg and Cape Scott Provincial Park.
-Although you will more than likely see other people on the road to help you if something happens, the area does not have cell coverage.
+Although you will likely see other people on the road to help you if something happens, the area does not have cell coverage.
 So drive with extreme care!

 The parking lot can become extremely busy.
-I was a bit shocked at how many vehicles were in the lot when we arrived.
-So don’t be surprised if you can’t find a spot and need to park up the road (we had to do this).
+I was shocked at how many vehicles were in the lot when we arrived.
+So don't be surprised if you can't find a spot and need to park up the road (we had to do this).

 Once parked, ensure nothing of value is left in the vehicle.
 It is also advised not to leave food either, as there have been cases where bears have broken in after smelling someone’s lunch.